 This Shrimp Christmas Tree will be the star of the show on your Holiday table!
 Impress your friends and relatives with your cool creation!
-Or you can make a Delicatessen Tree (see below).
+Or you can make a Delicatessen Christmas Tree (see below).

-I had no idea that my Shrimp Christmas Tree would be such a success after I have posted our Christmas Dinner pictures in many groups.
+I had no idea that my Shrimp Christmas Tree would be such a success after I posted our Christmas Dinner pictures in many groups.

 It is a stunner in real life, I must admit it and you would want to make this tree after I share these detailed instructions and what I have learned from making a few of these.